opitt/advent-of-code-2021/README.md

 # Today I learned...
 These are some things I learned along the way.

+## Day 14
+_General_
+* This looked so easy for part 1.
+And then it timed out for part 2.
+Damn.
+* Got inspired by an idea and it worked with test data.
+BUT NOT with input data ...
+Damn.
+* Until I found my bug ...
+I was ignoring duplicate template input pairs ...

+_Python_
+* I used today the first time **itertools.pairwise**.
+Nice to have so many batteries included.

 ## Day 13
 _General_
 * Success.
 I worked today with the points - and not with a matrix.
 Proud of myself.
 This is faster than a matrix operation.